constellation-daq/Constellation/python/constellation/satellites/CaenHV/README.md

 # SPDX-FileCopyrightText: 2024 DESY and the Constellation authors
 # SPDX-License-Identifier: CC-BY-4.0 OR EUPL-1.2
 title: "CaenHV"
-subtitle: "Satellite controlling a CAEN high-voltage crate such as the SY5527 and its modules"
+description: "Satellite controlling a CAEN high-voltage crate such as the SY5527 and its modules"
 ---

 ## Description